carpentries/instructor-training/episodes/08-motivation.md

 > ## What Happens When Accessibility is an Issue?
 (Optional)
 >
-> Think of a time when you've been affected by, or noticed someone else
+> Think of a time when you have been affected by, or noticed someone else
 > being affected by issues with accessibility.
 This may have been at a
 > conference you attended where the elevator was out of service, or maybe
 > a class you were taking relied on audio delivery of content.
 Describe what happened,